vascofg/react-native-picker-module/README.md

-# React Native Picker Module for Android & IOS
+# React Native Picker Module with delete button for Android & IOS

 With this package you can easily use picker with onPress function.

 Using `react-native-modal` and `@react-native-picker/picker` component for IOS and using `RecyclerView` and `AlertDialog` for Android as `NativeModule`.

+Note: this fork contains the delete button functionality

 <img src="./docs/android-picker-module.png" width="200"> <img width="200" src="./docs/ios-picker-module.png">